horizon365/vite/docs/ja/changes/hotupdate-hook.md

 This hook is called once for all environments, and the passed modules have mixed information from the Client and SSR environments only.
 Once frameworks move to custom environments, a new hook that is called for each of them is needed.

-The new `hotUpdate` hook works in the same way as `handleHotUpdate` but it is called for each environment and receives a new `HotUpdateOptions` instance:

 ```ts
 interface HotUpdateOptions {
   type: 'create' | 'update' | 'delete'